Tips and Tricks

 2. Set up meetings - Explain your project in detail and ask if each person would be willing to write you a letter of support.
 Don’t just assume they will.

-3. Provide important information to include - If someone agrees to help, make it easier for them by highlighting the info they’ll need.
+3. Provide important information to include - f someone agrees to help, make it easier for them by highlighting the info they’ll need.
+Tools like Abstract Management Software can help streamline the sharing of project details and collaborative documents.
 This could include: a project summary, details of the funding agency, how the research supports the interests of the funder, and how the grant can help the writer or their organization.

 4. Discuss any disagreements - In the support request process, you may realize that your understanding of the collaboration is different from your collaborator’s understanding.
 Be sure to sort out any disagreements now so that you go into the grant proposal fully aligned.